sheillamacharia/aviation_risk_insights/README.md

 # Key Business Questions:

-1. Which aircraft models or manufacturers are associated with higher or lower accident rates?
+ 1. What aircraft models and manufacturers exhibit lower accident rates?

-2. How does accident severity (measured by fatalities-to-aboard ratio) vary across different aircraft types?
+ 2. Variations in accident severity among different aircraft types.

-3. What operational or environmental factors (e.g., operator, geography, time) contribute most to accident risk?
+ 3. Which operational factors, such as year, country, and category, influence accident risk?

 # **Data Understanding and Analysis**

 # Source of Data:

-Aviation accident dataset (cleaned and preprocessed) containing accident records with details on date, location, operator, aircraft type, country, fatalities, and severity.
+This preprocessed and cleaned aviation accident dataset includes accident records with information on date, location, operator, aircraft type, country, fatalities, and severity.

 # Description of Data (key columns):

-- Date – Date of accident
+ - Date of occurrence of the accident/incident

-- Location – Accident location
+ - Location of occurrence

-- Country – Country where accident occurred
+ - Country of occurrence

-- Operator – Airline or operator involved
+ - Type of aircraft involved

-- Type – Aircraft type/model
+ - Aircraft registration number

-- Fatalities – Number of deaths in the accident
+ - Operating organization/airline

-- Fatal Flag – Indicates whether the accident was fatal (1) or not (0)
+ - Aboard/Fatalities – total number of individuals on board and total number of fatalities

-- Year – Extracted year of accident
+ - Cate (Accident Category) – classification of the event

-- Cat – Accident category/classification
+ - Year – the year of occurrence extracted

 # **Visualizations**
 # 1. Accidents by Aircraft Type